 CFC is located in the Washington DC, Maryland, Virginia area, but we work with gestational surrogates from all over the country!
-We also have amazing team members who live in New York, Connecticut, and even Colorado Springs, Colorado!
+We also have amazing team members who live in New York, California, Connecticut, and even Colorado Springs, Colorado!

 Will I Be Matched to a Couple or Intended Parent In My state?
 Will I Have to Relocate?